vlayer-xyz/vlayer/book/src/features/teleport.md

   }

   function main() public {
+    setChainId(1, 12_000_000);
-    setChainId(1, 12_000_000);  // next function call will be teleported to Ethereum check_byac_ownership() // checks balanceOf at Ethereum
+    // function call below will be teleported to Ethereum, block 12,000,000 check_byac_ownership() // checks balanceOf at Ethereum

+    setChainId(42161, 9_000_000);
-    setChainId(42161, 9_000_000); // next function call will be teleported to Arbitrum, check_sandbox_ownership() // checks balanceOf at Arbitrum }
+    // function call below will be teleported to Arbitrum, block 9,000,000 check_sandbox_ownership() // checks balanceOf at Arbitrum }
 }
 ```

 First, call to `setChainId(1, 12_000_000)` configures the desired chain to the Ethereum mainnet (`chainId = 1`).
-Then, `check_byac_ownership` function ensures `msg.sender` owns of one of Bored Ape Yacht Club NFT on the Ethereum Mainnet at 12 000 000th block.
+Then, `check_byac_ownership` function ensures `msg.sender` owns of one of Bored Ape Yacht Club NFT on the Ethereum Mainnet at `12,000,000` block.
 In case caller doesn't have balance of specified NFT, contract would abort execution and throw error (thanks to `require()` check).

 Next call `setChainId(42161, 9_000_000)` switches the context to the Arbitrum chain.
-Then the `check_sandbox_ownership` function checks the ownership of NFT in block 9 000 000th, but this time on a different chain - Arbitrum.
+Then the `check_sandbox_ownership` function checks the ownership of NFT in block `9,000,000`, but this time on a different chain - Arbitrum.

-Currently, supported chains are Ethereum Sepolia, Arbitrum testnet and Optimism testnet.
+Currently, supported chains are Ethereum Sepolia and Optimism testnet.